ncatlab/nlab-content/pages/6/9/5/3/3596/content.md

 (Here we are eliminating into the type $C(x,y,p) \coloneqq Id_A(x,y)$.
 The term $r(x)$ may be regarded as belonging to this type, because we have already shown that $x$ and $y$ are *judgmentally* equal.)

-Thus, the judgmental $\eta$-conversion rule for identity types implies that the type theory is [[extensional type theory|extensional]] in a very strong sense.
+Thus, the judgmental $\eta$-conversion rule for identity types implies the "reflection rule" for identity types, which in turn implies that the type theory is [[set-level type theory|set-level]].
 (This was observed already in ([Streicher](#Streicher)).)
-For this reason, in [[homotopy type theory]] we do not assume the $\eta$-conversion rule for identity types.
+In particular, in [[homotopy type theory]] we cannot assume the $\eta$-conversion rule for identity types.

-This sort of extensionality in type theory is also problematic for non-homotopical reasons: since type-checking in dependent type theory depends on judgmental equality, but the above rule implies that judgmental equality depends on inhabitation of identity types, this makes judgmental equality and hence type-checking *undecidable* in the formal computational sense.
-Thus, $\eta$-conversion for identity types is often omitted (as in [[Coq]]).
+However, the reflection rule for identity types is also problematic for non-homotopical reasons: since type-checking in dependent type theory depends on judgmental equality, but the above rule implies that judgmental equality depends on inhabitation of identity types, this makes judgmental equality and hence type-checking *undecidable* in the formal computational sense.
+Thus, $\eta$-conversion for identity types is often omitted even in set-level type theories (e.g. [[Coq]] and [[Agda]]).

 On the other hand, it is possible to prove a *typal* version of $\eta$-conversion using only the identity types as defined above without judgmental $\eta$-conversion.
 In other words, given the hypotheses of the above $\eta$-conversion rule, we can construct a term belonging to the type